chocolate-doom/chocolate-doom/docs/crispness.md

 * Show Demo Progress Bar

   Show a black/white progress bar at the bottom of the screen that fills up from left to right during demo playback (default: off).

+* "Use" Button Timer

+  Whenever the "Use" button is pressed, momentarily display a timestamp in the upper left of the screen (default: off).